6 Military Surplus Analysis

 Throughout this lesson I’ll give you a chance to work out the code on your own, but then give you the answer and explain it.
 You won’t learn this if you just copy/paste.
 You need more than code that runs; you need to understand what the code is doing.

-6.1 Learning goals of this lesson
+6.1 Learning goals for this chapter

 In this chapter we will start querying the data using summarize with math, basically adding values in a column instead of counting rows, which we did with the Billboard assignment.